tuanhiep/deanSpring/README.md

 # deanSpring
-This is project to build web application for Dean in Spring Boot
+This is project to build web application for Dean in Spring Boot, Hibernate